inmanta/inmanta-core/docs/model_developers/plugins.rst

     Plugin 'printf' in module 'inmanta_plugins.<module_name>' is deprecated.

-If you want your module to stay backwards compatible you will also need to add a little piece of code that changes how :func:`~inmanta.plugins.deprecated` is imported as it does not exist in all versions.
+If you want your module to stay compatible with older versions of inmanta you will also need to add a little piece of code that changes how
+:func:`~inmanta.plugins.deprecated` is imported as it does not exist in all versions.

 the previous example would then look like this: